 Is it meant to screech with sound of car axles breaking like toothpicks on the asphalt freeways of America?
 To holler in choir with the unsatisfied men and women bathed in the marshy, boggy sweat of heat, raving like mongrel hordes depraved in the stadiums, the auditoriums, the dances halls, the dive bars?
 To fill angst with something, real or other, and mélange the teenage scream with the sounds of the garage?
 To fill the empty echo chambers with a ringing, clanging, banging, ratchetting, shrieking, growling, snarling, bent and then silence, a clear day, before rumble and groan and erupt!
 Or is it simply hole-caving with callous fists and wall-kicking with discarded skateboards?
-I saw this anger in the voice of a man last-named Savage, how apt, first-named Adam, how convenient, a Brooklynite who sang like Johnny Rotten.
+I saw this anger in the voice of a man last-named Savage, how apt, first-named Andrew, how convenient, a Brooklynite who sang like Johnny Rotten.
 Hmmph, maybe I shouldn’t type sang—let’s try rioted with vitriol- and amphetamine-bile blood, with pissed in-and-betwixt the ears like Rotten.
 Yet somehow you would thank him for being such a coy, gregarious act about it, a Joe Strummer of latter-day punks, bored to tears.
 But you wouldn’t know as he says “thank you” and then jabs, like any one of the Ramones: Parquet Courts never tried to sound like anybody.
 But he smiles in stride as I plunge what was a commendatory conversation into the Twilight Zone of Awkwardness.

 “Sorry, mate,” I said, “but that’s just what I heard,” and I shrugged.
 Thinking back, I probably sounded like a well-meaning tool.
-Still, I couldn’t help but sense that the band—Austin Brown, Sean Yeaton and the brothers Savage: Adam and Max—had found the holy grail of classic punk attitude: they wrapped up themselves in a transatlantic city-grime, dragging the pit by the spine on a string, nay—a chain nailed to the neck of new-millennium misfits.
+Still, I couldn’t help but sense that the band—Austin Brown, Sean Yeaton and the brothers Savage: Andrew and Max—had found the holy grail of classic punk attitude: they wrapped up themselves in a transatlantic city-grime, dragging the pit by the spine on a string, nay—a chain nailed to the neck of new-millennium misfits.
 Parquet Courts, uno spettacolo di punk gigolos, ventures into a time-place of stagnation making hotbox hysteria and digs through the discarded dins and ratchets: subway trains flying, thud-hum of an amp, the feedback shriek of a mike, even the hypnotic Gordonite beeps and doops—sounds of urban post-modern mania—nay, dysphoria and then piecing what’s broken into a punk mobile, ready to roll the listener backwards over their head.
 Remarkable: I could be talking about their album, I could be talking about a live show—Parquet Courts is consistent hardwood punk all the way through: riding with a rhythm of the Clash, then savaging like starved Sex Pistols, and then somehow moving into the sounds of the computer—winged, live bugs and all—Austin Woods flittering his hands alongs the keys like a Talking Head memento, a new millenia’s Jerry Harrison building instrumental outros with a bazzt, clank and ding, smashing dishes, bashing in doors, each one with a damn-huge spanner.
 The mix of glass breaking and metal tearing, the sounds of the unpleasant, the lysergic limitor—a line in the sand become internal voice become your voice still that reckons fuckiness ran between the faded cannabisical mist: “man, something ain’t right, the trip shouldn’t be so jolted, man, something… something ain’t right—“

 “Ain’t right?” says a voice, a partner to this internal dialogue.